Blosc/c-blosc2/plugins/README.md

-Finally, even if these requirements are completely satisfied, it is not guaranteed that the plugin will be useful or contribute something different than the existing ones, so the Blosc development team has the final say and will decide if a plugin is to be accepted or not.
+Finally, even if these requirements are completely satisfied, it is not guaranteed that the plugin will be useful or contribute something different from the existing ones, so the Blosc development team has the final say and will decide if a plugin is to be accepted or not.